Crossing the Wadi Araba border from Israel to Jordan

 Book your room in Wadi Musa|Petra

-Choose the cosy bed and breakfast Petra Fig Tree Villa for your overnights to unlock the secrets of Petra’s hidden world.
+What to think of the cosy bed and breakfast Petra Fig Tree Villa for your overnights to unlock the secrets of Petra’s hidden world.
+For Petra visitors, foodies, bird and nature lovers, peace seekers and hiking enthusiasts.

 Crossing the border